Blueberry duff is a steamed pudding here in Newfoundland, sometimes served with dinner, sometimes as a dessert with blueberry or rum sauce.

 Like this recipe?

-You’l probably enjoy browsing the photo links to our other Newfoundland inspired recipes in our Newfoundland Food Category.
+You’ll probably enjoy browsing the photo links to our other Newfoundland inspired recipes in our Newfoundland Food Category and if you are a seafood lover there are plenty of great ideas in our Fish & Seafood Recipes Category.

 - 2½ cups flour